Josh-The-Developapa/DigiNet/README.md

 # DigiNet
-Implementation of a multi-layer perceptron (MLP) built with PyTorch for classifying handwritten digits from the MNIST database.
+Hey There 👋.
+Relatively new to Deep Learning & PyTorch, so ya.
+Just started out Implementation of a multi-layer perceptron (MLP) built with PyTorch for classifying handwritten digits from the MNIST database.

 ## Features